-If the council does not own the land on which the infrastructure will be built (for example, where the land is owned by the NSW Government), it must demonstrate that it has, or is in the process of obtaining, the necessary consent from the landowner.
+If the applicant does not own the land on which the infrastructure will be built, they must demonstrate that they have, or are in the process of obtaining, the necessary consent from the landowner.
 Where this process is complex, applications may be approved subject to these consents being obtained within an agreed timeframe.

-If the Council does not have a long-term lease over land on which they will build their infrastructure, it will need to demonstrate that they have the ongoing legal management and control of the infrastructure for as long as the infrastructure is expected to provide a public community benefit.
+Where the applicant does not have a long-term lease over land on which they will build their infrastructure they will need to demonstrate that they have the ongoing legal management and control of the infrastructure for as long as the infrastructure is expected to provide a public community benefit.

-Councils requiring planning or other permissions will need to demonstrate that the intended project is a permissible use of the land and identify all relevant planning approvals and permissions that will be required.
+Applicants requiring planning or other permissions will need to demonstrate that the intended project is a permissible use of the land and identify all relevant planning approvals and permissions that will be required.
 Applications may be approved subject to obtaining any necessary approvals and permissions within an agreed timeframe.